Skip to main content

 Shivam intervened as a saviour.

-“ Sir is on his way, we have to go.”
+“ Sir is on his way; we have to go.”
 Kiran took off her jacket and handed it to Ajabdeh.

 “As if your attention-seeking online wasn’t enough.
 Put this over your blouse, it's wet.”
 Ajabdeh sighed and nodded, following her silently with the files.

 The room was suddenly darker than the department, making it hard for her to see for a few seconds.
 Ajabdeh was suddenly conscious of her wet, messy bun and the eyes on her.
-She looked around at the people exchanging glances and whispering at each other.
+She looked around at the people exchanging glances and whispering to each other.
 She inhaled.
 It was going to be the bluest Monday.
 She placed the files down where Kiran was about to sit and looked up at Pratap at the other end of the table.
 He was engrossed in his laptop.
 Perhaps the only pair of eyes that were not on her.
 A part of her was disappointed with the lack of acknowledgement, and a part of her was relieved.
 She had overthought their situation.
-She found it hard to admit to herself that instead of feeling like closure the second time, it made her want to see him again.
+She found it hard to admit to herself that, instead of feeling like closure the second time, it made her want to see him again.
 And not in an across-the-table-in-the-office kind of way.
 She was sure he did not quite like it the way she did.
 And that would be a closure.
 Why was she so obsessed with closures?
 Her therapist would say it was because her mother refused her one.
 Kiran’s voice made her snap out of her chain of thoughts and take the seat behind her with Shivam.

-Kiran’s voice introducing the project as the first slide came up on the projector made Pratap look up from his laptop.
+Kiran’s voice, introducing the project as the first slide came up on the projector, made Pratap look up from his laptop.
 He eyed Ajabdeh, busy with the files, as Kiran continued.

 “Wait…” His voice made everyone stop.
 Ajabdeh looked up from the files at him with a frown.

 “Did you make this, Kiran?”
 He sounded unsatisfied.
-“I mean this could be done better…” Ajabdeh inhaled.
+“I mean, this could be done better…” Ajabdeh inhaled.
 Great, now she would be in trouble with the presentation.

 “Oh no, it was her.”
 Kiran was fast to blame Ajabdeh, “Do you want me to handle it, and we can come back with a better presentation in an hour?
 I am sorry, sir…”